12 Newsletter Fatigue Statistics to Know in 2026

 9. 29% of active workers return to inboxes at 10 p.m.

-By 10 p.m., Microsoft observed that 29% of active workers are back in email.
-This is not a rare edge case anymore; it is mainstream behavior in many teams.
+By 10 p.m., 29% of active workers are back in their email, per Microsoft's Infinite Workday report.
+This is not a rare edge case anymore — it is mainstream behavior in many teams, and newsletter backlog is a common trigger for the late-night re-entry.

 If this sounds familiar, use one scheduled reading window and move everything else into an automated digest queue.
 That is the easiest way to stop end-of-day inbox loops.